A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Polynomial invariants of perfect matchings of planar trivalent graphs

-To prove Corollary~\ref{cor:1-flip-poly-invariant} we need the following lemma, which actually says more than what we need for the corollary: It also tells us a condition for when a bridge exists.\\
+To prove invariance under a 1-flip move (Corollary~\ref{cor:1-flip-poly-invariant} below), the following proposition is needed.
+It says more than what is needed for the corollary: It also gives a condition for when a bridge exists.